 SWV Singer Leanne "LeLee" Lyons Talks Her Erotica Audio Book and Lipstick Line (EXCLUSIVE)

-What is Leanne "LeLee" Lyons from SWV's net worth?
-Read 'Distractify's exclusive interview with the 'SWV & Xscape: Queens of R&B' star!
+Read 'Distractify's exclusive interview with 'SWV & Xscape: Queens of R&B' star LeLee Lyons, who talked her erotica book, makeup line, and more!

 Coko, Taj George, and LeLee Lyons — the triad of singers who make up the best-selling 90s girl group, SWV — made their Bravo debut alongside their longtime rivals, Xscape, in the 2023 premiere of Queens of R&B.